dina-abaza/food-corner/README.md

-# 🍽️ تطبيق حجز طاولات وقائمة الطعام للمطعم

-تطبيق ويب متكامل يُتيح للمستخدمين استعراض قائمة الطعام، وحجز طاولة داخل المطعم، والتواصل مع الإدارة، مع توفير تجربة استخدام سلسة وحديثة. تم تطويره باستخدام تقنيات متقدمة في الواجهة الأمامية والخلفية.
+# 🍽️ Restaurant Table Reservation & Menu App

+A full-featured web application that allows users to browse the restaurant menu, reserve a table, and contact the management.
+The app provides a modern and smooth user experience, built with advanced front-end and back-end technologies.

 ---

-## 💻 التقنيات المستخدمة
+## 💻 Technologies Used

-### 🧩 الواجهة الأمامية
+### 🧩 Frontend
-- **React.js** – مكتبة لبناء واجهات المستخدم التفاعلية.
+- **React.js** – A library for building interactive user interfaces.
-- **Tailwind CSS** – إطار عمل لتنسيق الواجهة بسرعة وكفاءة.
+- **Tailwind CSS** – A utility-first CSS framework for fast and responsive styling.
-- **Zustand** – مكتبة خفيفة لإدارة الحالة.
+- **Zustand** – A lightweight state management library.
-- **Axios** – للتعامل مع واجهات الـ API.
+- **Axios** – For making HTTP requests to the API.
-- **React Toastify** – لعرض إشعارات مرئية وسريعة.
+- **React Toastify** – To display stylish and quick notifications.
-- **Framer Motion** – لتنفيذ حركات وانتقالات سلسة.
+- **Framer Motion** – For smooth animations and transitions.
-- **React Router** – للتنقل بين صفحات التطبيق.
+- **React Router** – For routing between different pages.

-### 🔧 الواجهة الخلفية
+### 🔧 Backend
-- **Laravel** – إطار عمل PHP لبناء واجهات API قوية، وتطبيق عمليات المصادقة.
+- **Laravel** – A powerful PHP framework for building APIs and handling authentication.

 ---

-## 🧑‍🍳 مميزات المشروع
+## 🧑‍🍳 Project Features

-- ✅ تسجيل دخول وتسجيل حساب جديد.
-- 🍽️ عرض قائمة الطعام مفلترة حسب الفئات (وجبات – مشروبات – إلخ).
-- 📄 إمكانية تحميل المنيو بصيغة PDF لعرضها أو طباعتها.
-- 🪑 حجز طاولة داخل المطعم مع اختيار عدد الأفراد.
-- 📩 صفحة تواصل مع إدارة المطعم.
-- 📱 تصميم متجاوب مع جميع الأجهزة (موبايل – تابلت – لابتوب).
-- 🔔 إشعارات فورية باستخدام Toastify للتفاعل مع المستخدم.
+- ✅ User authentication (login & registration).
+- 🍽️ Filterable food menu by categories (meals, drinks, etc.).
+- 📄 Option to download the full menu as a PDF for viewing or printing.
+- 🪑 Reserve a table with the ability to choose the number of guests.
+- 📩 Contact form to reach out to restaurant management.
+- 📱 Fully responsive design for mobile, tablet, and desktop.
+- 🔔 Real-time notifications using Toastify.
-- 🎞️ حركات وانتقالات أنيقة باستخدام Framer Motion.
+- 🎞️ Smooth transitions and animations powered by Framer Motion.

 ---

-## 📌 ملاحظات إضافية
+## 📌 Additional Notes

-- المشروع منظم ومقسم بطريقة واضحة لتسهيل التعديل والتوسعة.
-- يمكن ربطه بسهولة بنظام إدارة طلبات أو لوحة تحكم مستقبلًا.
-- الكود قابل لإعادة الاستخدام والتوسع.

----
+- The project is cleanly structured and easy to maintain or expand.
+- Can be easily integrated with an admin dashboard or order management system.
+- The code is reusable and scalable for future enhancements.